Sort by: Best Sellers

 Indian green teas mostly hail from estates in Darjeeling, West Bengal.
 Darjeeling green teas are grown in high altitudes and hence have the unique astringent flavour to them.
 Nilgiri green teas have distinct vegetal notes and a very strong taste.
 There are some green tea flavors like Mint Green that are very popular and some which are blended with herbs like chamomile tea or basil green tea.

-Several studies have stated that the flavonoids and caffeine present in green teas can help elevate metabolic rate, increase fat oxidation, and improve insulin action, which may eventually lead to weight loss.
+Several studies have stated that the flavonoids and caffeine present in organic green teas can help elevate metabolic rate, increase fat oxidation, and improve insulin action, which may eventually lead to weight loss.
 However, weight loss benefits vary based on different dynamics, but even drinking as little as 2.5 cups of green tea per day have shown positive results.

 If you’re all about that green tea while on a weight-loss mission, you might want to choose Matcha green tea.
 Matcha is the best green tea when it comes to being the richest green tea source of nutrients and antioxidants.
 However drinking green tea alone can't help you shed extra weight, with a combination of the right diet and a daily exercise routine, you'll be on the right track.